 Next, add in ½ cup of water.

-Then add in ½ tsp baking soda and stir together.
+Then add in ½ teaspoon baking soda and stir together.

-Add 1 tbsp contact solution.
+Add 1 tablespoon contact solution.
 It will instantly begin to form.

 Drop a few colors of red food coloring.
 Stir to mix.

-Next, add in the slushie beads.
+Next, add in the slushie beads or plastic pellets.
 The mixture will be STICKY!
 Don’t panic!
 Simply mix the solution in the bowl until it starts to form.

-Knead the slime until it is no longer sticky.
-This can be stored in an airtight container.
+Knead the ingredients in the slime until it is no longer sticky.
+This fun slime recipe can be stored in an airtight container.

-As a mom who has kids who are obsessed with slime, I do have some advice on how to keep the stuff from getting everywhere.
-I have found slime on carpets, sofas, clothes, the cat (don’t ask!).
+As a mom who has kids who are obsessed with slime and sensory play, I do have some advice on how to keep the stuff from getting everywhere.
+I have found slime on carpets, sofas, clothes, the cat (don't ask!).

 Make sure kids are in a "slime approved" area when playing.
 For us, this is typically at a table.
 This keeps the slime for slipping out of their hands and onto a rug when they are stretching it.